 Unexpectedly, two new invasive plants have also shown up on the terrace, so the conservation team will adjust their strategy to deal with them.
 Brittlestem Hempnettle and Creeping Bell Flower are a new part of the mix of invasive plants.
 The annual mowing on the terrace allowed new plants to spread, including these undesirable ones.

 The goal is to reach a point where the conservation team is directing resources to seeding, and planting trees, shrubs, and other native plants.
 But as one doesn’t always know what the future will bring, they rely on a system of early detection and rapid response.
 This way, when unexpected events arise, they are ready to handle them and still maintain momentum toward restoration.
-Head down to the terrace to see the newly arrived plant species and the progress our conservation team has made in restoring this area of Schlitz Audubon.
-To learn more, join us for our workshop Invasive Species Identification and Ecology on Sunday, October 6 &13.
+Head down to the terrace to see the new plant species and the progress our conservation team has made in restoring this area of Schlitz Audubon.